 Notes

-- Chicken or beef broth can be used in place of the vegetable broth.
+- You can use chicken or beef broth in place of the vegetable broth, if desired.

 Video